 Access to Information and Privacy Acts (ATIP)

 For the National Research Council of Canada (NRC), compliance to the Access to Information and Privacy legislation is an essential part of the organization's commitment to transparency and ethical values.
 The Access to Information and Privacy (ATIP) office is part of the Knowledge, Information and Technology Services Branch (KITS).
-Our mandate is to administer the Access to Information Act and the Privacy Act, and to ensure that NRC is in compliance with legislative and policy requirements.
+Our mandate is to administer the Access to Information Act and the Privacy Act, and to ensure that the NRC is in compliance with legislative and policy requirements.

 About the laws